cebuckmaster/PopularMovie-Stage-2/README.md

 This application uses an API to themoviedb.org.

-I your local .gradle directory edit/add a file called gradle.properties.
+In your local .gradle directory edit/add a file called gradle.properties.

 Include the following -